 Focus on the performance or condition history (i.e., trends) of selected safety significant SSCs/functions to identify degrading or declining performance.

-Based on the above review, select 8 potentially risk-significant issues per year and perform detailed reviews.
+Based on the above review, select 7 to 8 (3 to 5 for AP1000) potentially risk-significant issues per year and perform detailed reviews.

 NOTE: The inspector(s) have the option of reviewing the licensee’s Periodic Evaluation (PE) as one of the required annual samples.
 Per 10 CFR 50.65(a)(3), the PE is required to be performed (at each unit) every refueling outage cycle, not to exceed 24 months.
 Additional guidance regarding the PE sample is provided in Block 22 of Appendix A.